arushisharma17/ConceptX/README.md

 To install ConceptX, you can use Poetry or pip.

 ### Using Poetry
+Poetry is a tool for dependency management and packaging in Python.
+It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
+Poetry offers a lockfile to ensure repeatable installs, and can build your project for distribution.

 1. Install Poetry if you haven’t already:
    ```bash